Nimrat Kaur: Early work and debut (2012–2015)

+Career expansion (2016–present)

 In 2016, she acted in the war drama Airlift, alongside Akshay Kumar.
 Based on the civil operation of evacuation of Indians based in Kuwait during the Iraq-Kuwait war, the film was released on 22 January to mostly positive reviews.
 Rajeev Masand in his review wrote: "For the most part, the film feels authentic, and Nimrat Kaur blends right in.
 Just a wee bit awkward in the early scenes, she comes into her own by the time she must deliver a scathing monologue during a crisis of faith over her husband's actions."
 The film was a financial success.
 Kaur also began portraying Rebecca Yedlin in the second season of the American television series Wayward Pines in 2016.

-In 2017, Kaur starred as Captain Shikha Sharma in the Hindi web series The Test Case.
+In 2017, Kaur starred as Captain Shikha Sharma in the Hindi web series The Test Case and received positive response.
 She returned for the eighth and final season of Homeland as a series regular in February 2020.

-Her latest project being the Netflix hit Dasvi with Abhishek Bachchan & Yami Gautam.
-She received rave reviews for her performance as the CM's timid wife, who finds herself appointed the CM when her husband is jailed for fraud.
+A Harini Prasad of The New Indian Express commented on her "commendable acting chops" and the "positive response" she has received for her work in the final season.

+After a four year hiatus, Kaur co-starred in the 2022 Netflix film Dasvi, playing Haryana's CM alongside Abhishek Bachchan.
+Grace Cyril of India Today reviewed the film and stated, "Though Nimrat Kaur's character in Dasvi was confusing, she lit up the film with her performance."

+In 2023, she portrayed Yanna Seldon in the second season of the science fiction series Foundation.
+In the same year, she played School counsellor in the web series School of Lies.
+She played an inspector in Sajini Shinde Ka Viral Video, her final work of the year.
+Saibal Chatterjee of NDTV praised her and said, "It is Nimrat Kaur who saves the day with a solid, admirably consistent performance as the investigator who has much more on her plate than just a case of a missing girl."

+Kaur will next appear in the 2025 film Sky Force, and season three of the television series |The Family Man.